Research: The Role of Institutional Investor Prior 1998

 Conclusions

 Lastly, if correct mapping data for institutional ownership is provided after 1998, we should see the significance of active monitoring from independent investors.
-For example, Brav, Jiang, Partnoy, Thomas (2008) shows some evidence of hedge fund activism on value creation.
+For example, Brav, Jiang, Partnoy, Thomas (2008) show some evidence of hedge fund activism on value creation.

 Varialble Definitions